 CJA filed suit on behalf of Farhan in 2004, alongside then pro-bono counsel Cooley LLP, seeking to hold Tukeh responsible for torture, extrajudicial killing, war crimes, and the systematic and widespread attack on civilians under the Alien Tort Statute (ATS) and Torture Victim Protection Act (TVPA).
 In 2007, the U.S. District Court for the Eastern District of Virginia administratively closed the case, pending determination of immunity issues raised in another case, Yousuf v.
 Samantar.
 Farhan’s case was reopened in 2011, only to be stayed a second time pending the Supreme Court’s decision in yet another case, Kiobel v.
 Royal Dutch Petroleum Co.
 The court finally reopened the case in 2014 and denied Tukeh immunity from suit for torture and attempted extrajudicial killing, while at the same time dismissing all of Farhan’s mass atrocity claims under the ATS.
 Both parties then appealed to the Fourth Circuit Court of Appeals.

-In February 2016, the Fourth Circuit affirmed the lower court’s ruling that war criminals like Tukeh living in the United States must answer their victims in U.S. courts and upheld Farhan’s claims for torture and attempted extrajudicial killing under the Torture Victim Protection Act.
+In February 2016, the Fourth Circuit affirmed the lower court’s ruling that Farhan’s claims for torture and attempted extrajudicial killing under the Torture Victim Protection Act can proceed, and that former government officials do not enjoy immunity from suit for violations of jus cogens norms.
 Unfortunately, the court affirmed the dismissal of Farhan’s claims for war crimes and crimes against humanity pursuant to the Supreme Court decision in Kiobel.
 On June 26, 2017, the Supreme Court denied cert on both issues.